-The Fitness industry is facing a demographic shift.
+Why should you address the active aging market in your personal training programming?
+The Fitness industry is facing a demographic shift with a large active aging population interested in active aging fitness.
 In 2020, the number of people aged 60 or older will pass one billion for the first time, that’s one in every seven people.

 Historically the fitness industry has pursued clients under 40 seeking higher intensity exercise experiences and large group training, offering the younger demographic low-cost gyms and large group high-intensity boutique fitness studios.
-While focusing so much on the younger demographic, the fitness industry has paid little attention to older adults.
+While focusing so much on the younger demographic, the fitness industry has paid little attention to the active aging population of older adults.
 That being said, as populations age across the world’s industrialized countries, an emerging economy is contributing to the demand from people who wish to live a longer healthier life.

 Soon, we will see entirely new industry segments emerge to meet this demand related to the active aging population.
 The health and fitness industry can participate in this growing economy if it conforms its products and services to the changing market.

 The Health Club Industry Active Aging Report, researched and written by Ray Algar of Oxygen Consulting, shares opportunities created by an aging population, that dismisses negative stereotypes about older adults and brings light to how a variety of health and fitness organizations are already taking advantage of this changing demographic.